cpbotha/cpbotha.github.io/content/posts/2002-01-11-emusic-legal-mp3s.md

   - Uncategorized

 ---
-I&#8217;m giving [emusic.com][1] a spin with their 14 day evaluation thingy.
-They have quite a selection of music that I like and I&#8217;ve experienced some awesome download speeds.
+I’m giving [emusic.com][1] a spin with their 14 day evaluation thingy.
+They have quite a selection of music that I like and I’ve experienced some awesome download speeds.

  [1]: http://www.emusic.com/